You’re here because traditional data analysis just isn’t cutting it anymore.

 Real-world flex?
 Netflix recommending shows based on what you binge late Friday nights.
 It’s not guessing—it knows.

 This goal-driven technique teaches an agent to optimize behavior by interacting with an environment.
-Picture training a thermostat to manage energy in a smart home.
-Try, assess reward, adjust.
+Picture training a thermostat to manage energy in a smart home, try, assess the reward, adjust.
 Rinse, repeat, improve.
+It’s the cycle that makes learning stick.

 (It’s also how AI learned to beat humans at Go—by playing millions more games than we ever could.)